 What does the project involve?

-Through the year around 10,000 street lights will be replaced with energy efficient and better quality LED globes.
+Over 10,000 street lights will be replaced with energy efficient and better quality LED globes.
 Light levels will be more consistent in the areas where mercury lights are replaced.
-Local streets will be a part of the light upgrade however, major road lighting, such as on Burwood Highway, Mountain Highway or Stud Road will not be part of this project.
+Local streets will be a part of the light upgrade, however, major road lighting such as on Burwood Highway, Mountain Highway or Stud Road will not be part of this project.

 How will the project been funded?